MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-qr-code.md

 ## QR code anchor configuration

-The following illustration shows the different parts of the provided QR code anchor:
+The following illustration shows the different parts of the QR code anchor (see step 3 in the previous procedure) provided with Dynamics 365 Guides:

 ![QR code illustration](media/qr-code-anchor-dissected.PNG "QR code illustration")